http://www.triang.nl/images/logowebsite.gif

 On request of some collectors we restored some Boomaroo and Wyn decals.
 CLICK

-These decals can be very helpful if you intent to restore your model.
+These decals can be very helpful if you intent to restore your mode

 The Boomaroo tow truck, this one was catalogues in 1947, is very hard to get in good condition as most boomaroos are, because most Aussie kids played outside in backyards or at the beach.